 Fair Value Framework (IFRS 13)

-Fair value is defined in IFRS 13 as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date (IFRS 13.9).
-In other words, it is a current exit price and it is applicable regardless of whether an entity intends to use an asset or to sell it.
+Fair value, as defined in IFRS 13, is the price that would be obtained from selling an asset or paid to transfer a liability in an orderly transaction between market participants on the measurement date (IFRS 13.9).
+This essentially means it represents the current exit price, irrespective of whether the entity plans to use the asset or sell it.

-• the particular asset or liability being measured and its unit of account,
+• The specific asset or liability in question and its unit of account.

-• the principal (or most advantageous) market for the asset or liability, and
+• The principal or most advantageous market for the asset or liability.

 Unit of account